J-DubApps/Blog/content/posts/2022/PowerShell-Functions.md

  \# Get-FormattedDate -InputDate (Get-Date) -DateFormat "MM/dd/yyyy"
 </div>

-This PS function is doing one single thing, formatting the date in Output, and the logic and error-handling is done completely within the function itself.<br />
+This PS function is doing <i>one single thing</i>, formatting the date in Output, and the logic and error-handling is done completely within the function itself.<br />

-A quick & dirty function, often might not do this is usually this instead:<br />
+A quick & dirty function, often might not do this is, instead:<br />

 <div class="code-block">